ghawthorne66/gatsby-frontsight-cms/src/pages/index.md

 title: Digital Marketing for Your Business
 image: /img/home-jumbotron.jpg
 heading: Build a better online presence for your local business
-subheading: Helping Contractors Be Seen
+subheading: Make Your Home Service Website Into Your Best Sales Tool
 mainpitch:
-  title: Why Kaldi
+  title: What Makes Front Sight Marketing Different
   description: >-
-    Front Sight Marketing is a customer-focused digital marketing agency.
+    We are a customer-focused digital marketing agency.
 We create custom websites and digital strategies for companies in the home service industries.
 Doing this the with laser focus allows our digital marketing services to attract more search engine traffic and generate high-quality leads
 description: >-
   Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
 We take coffee production,